ryan-d-williams/Talent-Marketplace/README.md

 <img src="https://github.com/ryan-d-williams/Talent-Marketplace/blob/master/images/position_numbers_2.png?raw=true" width="350">

 <br/><br/>
 I recommend using a spreadsheet to get your position numbers in order.
-To download all of the avaiable assignments as a spreadsheet, use the "Export To Excel" button from the "Search Billets" page.
+To download all of the available assignments as a spreadsheet, use the "Export To Excel" button from the "Search Billets" page.

 <img src="https://github.com/ryan-d-williams/Talent-Marketplace/blob/master/images/export_to_excel.png?raw=true">